Return of refugees of the Syrian civil war: Lebanon

 Lebanon hosts 929,624 as of 2019.
 Since 2011, Lebanon has taken Syrian refugees.
 Lebanon has seen 2.2 million estimated arrivals as of December 2015.

 In 2015, Lebanon stopped the Office of the United Nations High Commissioner for Refugees from registering Syrians.

 In May 2019, 301 refugees were summarily deported as an official decision to send back refugees entered after April 24.
 The Lebanese refugee policy is driven by a slowing economy and high unemployment.
 In May 2025, around 150 Syrian families returned from Lebanon.
+In October 2025, the Minister of Social Affairs, Hanin Sayyed, announced that more than 320,000 Syrians have returned to Syria and another 110,000 more are schedule to return by the end of the year.
+From January to April 2026, more than 120,000 Syrian refugees returned to Syria.

+Libya

+In October 2025, the International Organization for Migration reported that 152 Syrians voluntarily returned to Syria from Libya.

+Netherlands

+In September 2025, 84 Syrians returned to Syria from the Netherlands.
+By the end of 2025, nearly 950 Syrians returned to Syria.

 Turkey

 Turkey framed its generosity in bestowing money or gifts toward Syrians fleeing the civil war as a moral duty (Islamic duty).

 In August 2019, Turkey began imposing restrictions on where in Turkey Syrians could live.

 By April 2025, more than 175,000 Syrians refugees returned to the country, according to Turkish Interior Minister Ali Yerlikaya.
 This increased the number of Syrians returned from Turkey since 2017 to 915,515.
+In September 2025, Yerlikaya stated that since December 2024, around 474,018 Syrian refugees returned to the country, increasing the number of Syrians returned to Syria since 2016 to 1,213,620 people.